dgeibi/dgeibi.github.com/_posts/2016-11-01-openwrt-proxy.md

 If it works, add the commands above to `/etc/firewall.user`.

 Note: If pcap-dnsproxy and shadowsocks do not start after your router's system reboot, they may be trying to start before the network interface is fully up.
-Modifying hotplug scripts may help, please refer to [99-pcap-dnsproxy](https://github.com/dgeibi/files-proxy/blob/master/etc/hotplug.d/iface/99-pcap-dnsproxy).
+Modifying hotplug scripts and init scripts may help, please refer to [dgeibi/files-proxy](https://github.com/dgeibi/files-proxy).

 ## Build into Firmware